 About This Site

 This site is powered by Jekyll, a free and open static site generator.
-Common layout elements (menu structure, header, footer, etc) are written in HTML; and individual pages are written in kramdown and assembled with the layouts by Jekyll into what you see now.
+Common layout elements (menu structure, header, footer, etc) are written in HTML; and individual pages are written in markdown and assembled with the layouts by Jekyll into what you see now.
 CSS styling and JS functionality is then applied as per usual.